predictiveworks/cdap-spark/works-ml/docs/GBTPredictor-sparkcompute.md

 are 'best' and 'latest'.
 Default is 'best'.
 The best model refers to the model with the highest accuracy with respect to all other (model) training runs.

+**Model Type**: The type of the model that is used for prediction, either 'classifier' or 'regressor'.

 ### Data Configuration
 **Features Field**: The name of the field in the input schema that contains the feature vector.